Rclone can serve a web based GUI (graphical user interface). This is somewhat experimental at the moment so things may be subject to change.

 This assumes you are running rclone locally on your machine.
 It is possible to separate the rclone and the GUI - see below for details.

-If you wish to update to the latest API version then you can add
+If you wish to check for updates then you can add

 Once the GUI opens, you will be looking at the dashboard which has an overall overview.